- Digital preservation

 Candidates for senior positions should have established research records and success in obtaining external research funding.
 Joint appointments with other Drexel academic units are also a possibility.

+The IST view of information is broad, multidisciplinary, and practical.
 IST continues to evolve as an innovative leader in educating information professionals in the twenty-first century, combining high quality teaching and research in a broad, multidisciplinary, and collaborative environment.
-The MS(LIS) degree is highly ranked, both overall and for specializations in information systems and digital librarianship.
+We offer three BS degrees, three Masters degrees, and the PhD.
+Full-time PhD students are supported either through faculty research grants from the National Science Foundation, the Institute for Library and Museum Services, and other funding agencies, or while performing other research or teaching related activities in the College.
+The ALA Accredited MS(LIS) degree is highly ranked, both overall and for specializations in information systems and digital librarianship.
 Faculty and student interests span a broad spectrum of library and information science areas.
-Full-time PhD students are supported either through faculty research grants from the Institute for Library and Museum Services, the National Science Foundation, and other funding agencies, or through research or teaching related activities within the College.
+All academic programs emphasize applied research, with a tradition of both quantitative and qualitative research that encourages interdisciplinary activity.
+We consider experience in industry a plus.

 The College is host to the Internet Public Library (IPL) (www.ipl.org).
-Founded in 1995 as an LIS graduate student class project at the University of Michigan’s School of Information, the IPL has grown into a fully-realized Web-based public service organization and learning/teaching environment.
 It serves as a teaching and research forum that unites the broad faculty interests across the College.

 Drexel is a privately endowed technology university founded in 1891.
 With approximately 20,000 students, it has one of the largest undergraduate cooperative education programs in the nation, with formal relationships in place with over 1500 local, national, and multi-national companies.
 Drexel is located on Philadelphia’s Avenue of Technology in University City and at the hub of the academic, cultural, and historical resources of the nation’s fourth largest metropolitan region.
 Philadelphia is also the midpoint of a mid-Atlantic technology corridor that stretches from New York City (100 miles north) to Washington, DC (135 miles south).

-To apply for this position, please apply online at: www.drexeljobs.com/applicants/Central?quickFind=72038 or visit www.drexeljobs.com and search for Faculty – Library and Information Science.
-The position number is 2661.
+To apply for this position, please apply online at: www.drexeljobs.com/applicants/Central?quickFind=73050 or visit www.drexeljobs.com and search for position number 3178.

 Members of the Search Committee will be available at the ASIST and ALISE annual meetings and at the ALA mid-winter meeting to discuss these open faculty positions.